ODIM-Project/ODIM/README.md

     ```
     $ export FQDN=<user_preferred_fqdn_for_host>
     ```
-4. Set the environment variable, `HOSTIP` to the IP address of your system.
+4. Set the environment variable, `HOSTIP` to the IP address of your system:
    ```
    $ export HOSTIP=<ip_address_of_your_system>
    ```

-5. Set the following environment variables for the ODIMRA user and group IDs.
+5. Set the following environment variables for the ODIMRA user and group IDs:
    ```
    $ export ODIMRA_USER_ID=1234
    $ export ODIMRA_GROUP_ID=1234